 The substitution of olive oil for coconut oil holds growth in the diet of many families.
-Many believe that the coconut oil is healthier than olive oil, especially concerning to cardiovascular benefits.
+Many believe that the second mentioned is healthier than the first, especially concerning to cardiovascular benefits.
 But is this a reality or just another myth in the food world?
 Let's find out!

 Coconut oil consists largely of saturated fat making it solid at room temperature.
 Olive oil, on the other hand, liquid at room temperature, has mostly unsaturated fat in its constitution.